cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

 1. Filter by namespace `$USERNAME-qa`

-1. In ArgoCD UI select the application `qa-$USERNAME-app` in Argo and verify is OK
+1. In ArgoCD UI select the application `qa-$USERNAME-app` in Argo, click `SYNC` if the app is not synchronized and verify that is OK

 1. In OpenShift Console switch to project `$USERNAME-qa` and open the application.